-If the litigation proceeds after the PTO has resolved the interferences, and if we lose Computer Motion's suit against us, it will hurt our competitive position, may be costly to us and may prevent us from selling our products.
-In addition, if we lose the patent suit, we will need to obtain from Computer Motion a license to this technology if we are to continue to market our products that have been found to infringe Computer Motion's patents.
+If the Central District of California litigation proceeds after the PTO has resolved the interferences, and if we lose Computer Motion's suit against us, or if we cannot successfully defend Computer Motion's allegations of infringement of the '809 patent in Delaware, it will hurt our competitive position, may be costly to us and may prevent us from selling our products.
+In addition, if we lose either of the patent suits, we will need to obtain from Computer Motion's patents.
+This license to this technology if we are to continue to market our products that have been found to infringe Computer Motion's patents.
 This license could be expensive, or could require us to license to Computer Motion some of our technology which would result in a partial loss of our competitive advantage in the marketplace, each of which could seriously harm our business.
-We believe that we have meritorious defenses in this action.
+We believe that we have multiple meritorious defenses to all of Computer Motion's claims.
 However, litigation is unpredictable and we may not prevail with any of these defenses.
-If Computer Motion is successful in its suit against us and is unwilling to grant us a license, we will be required to stop selling our products that are found to infringe Computer Motion's patents unless we can redesign them so they do not infringe Computer Motion's patents, which we may be unable to do.
-In addition, if we lose the patent suit, we could be required to pay Computer Motion damages, including treble damages, which could be substantial and harm our financial position.
+If Computer Motion is successful in either of the patent suits and is unwilling to grant us a license, we may be required to stop selling our products that are found to infringe any of Computer Motion's patents unless we can redesign them so they do not infringe Computer Motion's patents, which we may be unable to do.
+In addition, if we lose either of the patent suits, we could be required to pay Computer Motion damages, including treble damages, which could be substantial and harm our financial position.

 On September 1, 2000, Brookhill-Wilk 1, LLC ("Wilk") filed a lawsuit in the United States District Court for the Southern District of New York (Case No. 00 Civ.
 6599 (NRB)) alleging that by making, using, selling or offering for sale our da Vinci Surgical System, we are infringing U.S. Patent Nos.
 5,217,003 and 5,368,015 in willful disregard of Wilk's patent rights.
 These patents concern methods and devices for "remote" surgery.
-In March 2001, Wilk withdrew its assertion of the '015 patent against Intuitive.
+In March 2001, Wilk withdrew its assertion of the '015 patent against Intuitive, leaving only the '003 patent at issue in the suit.
 If we lose Wilk's suit against us, it will hurt our competitive position, may be costly to us and may prevent us from selling our products.
 In addition, if we lose the patent suit, we may need to obtain from Wilk a license to this technology if we are to continue to market our products that have been found to infringe Wilk's patents.
 This license could be expensive, which could seriously harm our business.
 We believe that we have multiple meritorious defenses in this action.
 However, litigation is unpredictable and we may not prevail with any of these defenses.
 If Wilk is successful in its suit against us and is unwilling to grant us a license, we may be required to stop selling our products that are found to infringe Wilk's patents unless we can redesign them so they do not infringe Wilk's patents, which we may be unable to do.
 In addition, if we lose the patent suit, we could be required to pay Wilk damages, including treble damages, which could be substantial and harm our financial position.